morea-framework/morea-framework.github.io/src/userguide.md

  In an outcome definition, the text following the Front Matter describes the outcome.
-This text appears both in all of the Module pages referring to this outcome, as well as on the Outcomes page
+This text appears both in all of the Module pages referring to this outcome, as well as on the Outcomes page.

 ### Reading